We are the Driver and Vehicle Standards Agency, and we are one of the four executive agencies that make up the Department for Transport.

 Different people, one team

-As well as being a DCS employer , we are proud to be members of and champion Stone Wall Diversity, Business Disability Forum, The Prince’s Responsible Business Network, ENEI and Employers for Carers.
+As well as being a DCS employer , we are proud to be participants of the Race at Work Charter within Business in the Community, members of the Business Disability Forum, The Prince’s Responsible Business Network, ENEI and Employers for Carers.

 To support DVSA in becoming a more inclusive employer we have 5 well-established staff network groups.
 They’re run by colleagues who understand the experiences of staff with certain characteristics.
 They exist to make the voices, talents and concerns of their members heard and seen.